NithanNguyen/eldercare-robot-slam-nav/README.md

 ## Method

-### Mapping — `config/mapper_params_online_async.yaml`

-Asynchronous pose-graph SLAM with a Ceres back end.

-Keyframe gating at 0.5 m / 0.5 rad is the parameter doing the most work here: it caps graph growth so that node count scales with distance travelled rather than with wall-clock time, which is what keeps memory growth linear during the mapping run measured below.

 ### Localization — `config/ekf.yaml` and `config/nav2_config.yaml`

 - The EKF fuses only the states each sensor actually observes well: